avinashkanaujiya/tm-scripts/README.md

    - Open Option Chain, Live Options Chart, or Spot Chart
    - Only active when a ticker is detected in the current URL

-### Settings
+##### Settings
 - Batch Size: Number of tabs to open in each batch (1-50)
 - Tab Delay: Time delay in milliseconds between opening tabs (0-2000ms)
 - Settings are saved automatically using TamperMonkey's storage API

-## Supported URLs
+#### Supported URLs
 The script is designed to work on all Sensibull pages:
 - `https://web.sensibull.com/*`

+## Adding New Scripts

+To add a new TamperMonkey script to this collection:
+1. Create a new .js file with a descriptive name
+2. Follow TamperMonkey script standards with proper @match, @grant, etc.
+3. Add a section to this README describing the new script
+4. Include installation and usage instructions specific to the new script

 ## Requirements
 - TamperMonkey browser extension
 - Modern web browser (Chrome, Firefox, Edge, Safari)

 ## Permissions
-This script requests the following permissions:
+Each script in this collection requests specific permissions as needed.
+For sensibull.js:
 - `GM_openInTab`: To open new tabs for stock charts
 - `GM_setValue` / `GM_getValue`: To save and retrieve user preferences and saved tickers

 ## Contributing
 1. Fork the repository
-2. Make your changes to the sensibull.js file
+2. Add your new script or modify an existing one
 3. Test the script in your TamperMonkey environment
+4. Update the README with documentation for your changes
-4. Submit a pull request with your changes
+5. Submit a pull request with your changes

 ## License
 This project is licensed under the terms specified in the LICENSE file.